TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Translation.rst

    - Please note that you do not have to copy the full reference file, but only the labels you want to translate.

-   - The path to the file to override must be expressed as:file:`EXT:foo/bar/...`.
+   - The path to the file to override must be expressed as :file:`EXT:foo/bar/...`.
 For the extension "xlf" or "xml" can be used interchangeably.
 The TYPO3 Core will try both anyway, but using "xlf" is more correct and future-proof.